aaronbloomfield/nws/hws/weboftrust/index.md

 ### Grading

+**Note:** The goal of this assignment is to (1) have you send and receive a PGP encrypted email, and (2) get a feel for how hard it is to know who and what to trust.
+The goal is not to have you feel annoyed or angry at your fellow students if you end up being fooled.
+So the deductions for that are going to be quite small.
+I want people to come away from this assignment having learned something, uncomfortable though it may be to learn how hard it is to know who to trust.
+Having you come away bitter and angry at myself, this assignment, or your fellow students does not help achieve that goal.
+So don't stress to much about the point deductions.

 - The base grade is determined by:
 	- You have signed 15 other keys 											(your valid signing their valid)
 	- You have 15 *valid* signatures on your keys (either valid or invalid)		(their valid signing your valid)